-During difficult times, our nation’s 120,000+ public, academic, school and special libraries are invaluable allies inspiring understanding and community healing.
+During difficult times, our nation’s 120,000+ public, academic, school, and special libraries are invaluable allies inspiring understanding and community healing.
 ALA has developed this document as a starting point to help you address current events and support all the members of your community, especially those in the most need.
-Think of the document as a menu of options, and scan through it to determine which topics are the best fit for your library to explore.
-In the weeks to come, ALA will delve more deeply into each of the topics listed here via blog posts.
+Think of this page as a menu of options, and scan through it to determine which topics are the best fit for your library to explore.
 We encourage you to share your ideas and stories online via #LibrariesRespond.

 1. Practice Self-care